 Students at Whitman Middle School put on their masks for the presentation in the auditorium.
 Photo Credit: USA Capitol Media

-- Artist Seminar
+Teaching Artist Seminar

-This program has been funded in part by Carnival, Dominion Foundation, Jean Schiro-Zavela and Vance Zavela, and the Virginia Commission for the Arts with institutional resources committed by the Arts Council and FCPS.
+The Artist Residency Program and Teaching Artist Seminar has been funded in part by Carnival, Dominion Foundation, Jean Schiro-Zavela and Vance Zavela, and the Virginia Commission for the Arts with institutional resources committed by the Arts Council and FCPS.